No to 820/800 North Widening

 However, Provo City is planning to go all-in on a $75m five-lane road designed to carry 35,000 cars per day.
 That’s right, we are about bet $75 million dollars of taxpayer money against induced demand, hoping that somehow Provo City is the exception to this rule.
 This better be a joke.

-The 2018-2019 Provo City Council said that our city government should budget to community priorities.
+Our City Council says that our city government should budget to community priorities.
 This $75m road widening project shows exactly what our top priority is–the uninhibited rapid flow of cars through our neighborhoods.

 What should we do instead?